ljvmiranda921/burnout-barometer/docs/contributing.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 {: .fs-6 .fw-300 }

+This project is open for contributors!
+Contibutions can come in the form of feature requests, bug fixes, tutorials, documentation, and the like.
+Please file an Issue first before submitting a Pull Request.

 ---
 ## Table of contents
 {: .no_toc .text-delta }